51cards/iPhoto-Backup/README.md

     $ruby iphoto.rb /Volumes/Backup

 This script was written with exactly one user in mind; that is why it has no other options.

+---

+ - I have tested this on exactly one iPhoto library: mine.
+It works for me, but YMMV.
+ - The number in front of the files is the "DateAsTimerInterval" value from the album data file.
+I don't know how to convert it to a "real" date, but sorting by it does sort chronologically, so it's good enough for the purposes of this script.